akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 - AP (ArticlePhrase): represents the object and consists of an Article and a Noun.

-This structure is to keep the model context free and suitable for LL(1) parsing after eliminating ambiguity and left recursion.
+This structure is to keep the model context-free and suitable for LL(1) parsing after eliminating ambiguity and left recursion.

-The syntatic tree of the sentence "eu come o pào" is the following:
+The syntactic tree of the sentence "eu come o pào" is the following:
 (S (NP (P eu)) (VP (V come) (AP (A o) (N pão))))
 ![Diagrama en blanco (1)](https://github.com/user-attachments/assets/2dc9787a-f2de-4bd8-90be-01cd11efada4)

 ## Ambiguity and Left Recursion Analysis

-The grammar was analyzed to check for ambiguity and left recursion:

-- **Ambiguity:** The grammar is not ambiguous.
-Each sentence can only be derived in one unique way, generating a single valid parse tree.
+This grammar is not ambiguous since each sentence can only be derived in **one** unique way, and each word generates a **single** valid parse tree.
 There is no possibility of multiple parse trees for the same sentence.

-- **Left Recursion:** The grammar does not contain left recursion.
-All productions start with terminal symbols or non-terminals that eventually lead directly to terminal symbols without recursion on the left-hand side.
+Regarding left recursion, the grammar does not contain it.
+All productions start with terminal symbols or non-terminals that eventually lead directly to terminal symbols without recursion.

 Therefore, the grammar is suitable for LL(1) parsing.

 ## Implementation
-The grammar was implemented using the natural language tooljit (ntlk) library.
+The grammar was implemented using the natural language toolkit (nltk) library.
 If you don't have it installed, you can install it using the following command:
 ```
 pip install ntlk
 ```